polkadot-developers/polkadot-docs/infrastructure/validators/rewards-payout.md

 ## Era Points

-For every era (a period of time approximately 6 hours in length in Kusama, and 24 hours in Polkadot), validators are paid proportionally to the amount of [era points](TODO: path) they have collected.
+The Polkadot ecosystem measures their reward cycles in a unit called an era.
+Kusama eras are approximately 6 hours long, and Polkadot eras are 24 hours.
+At the end of each era, validators are paid proportionally to the amount of [era points](TODO: path) they have collected.
 Era points are reward points earned for payable actions like:

 - Issuing validity statements for [parachain](TODO: path) blocks
 - Producing a non-uncle block in the relay chain